corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 {{< note >}}

-Use `PartyIdentityResolver` only for parties or keys stored in a state, where an old identity should be replaced by the new one once it becomes available, and in contracts where a transaction must keep ownership unchanged.
+Use `PartyIdentityResolver` for parties or keys stored in a state, where an old identity should be replaced by the new one once it becomes available.
+Also use it in contracts where a transaction must keep ownership unchanged.
 Do not use it to build counterparty identities.
 Once a stored party or key has been updated to the new identity, never revert it to the old one.

 {{< /note >}}